kevintruong/til/Memory,-Part-1:-Heap-Memory-Introduction.md

 Performance!
 We want malloc to be as fast as possible.
 Zeroing out memory may be unnecessary.

 ## What is realloc and when would you use it?
 `realloc` allows you to resize an existing memory allocation that was previously allocated on the heap (via malloc,calloc or realloc).
-The most common use of realloc is to resize memory used to hold an array of values.A naive but readable version of realloc is suggested below
+The most common use of realloc is to resize memory used to hold an array of values.
+A naive but readable version of realloc is suggested below
 ```C
 void * realloc(void * ptr, size_t newsize) {
   // Simple implementation always reserves more memory